ischmidt20/ischmidt20.github.io/projects.md

 ---
 ---

 Below are a collection of some of my favorite projects I have worked on.
 They may be born out of research, class assignments, formal extracurriculars, or pure personal interest.
-In some cases I haven't posted the actual work, because others contributed to it and I have not received their permission to share.

 # City Planning x Data Science